ninthwalker/NowShowing/README.md

-NowShowing (was: plexReport)
+NowShowing
 ================

-A heavily modified dockerized version of bstascavage's original plexReport (https://github.com/bstascavage/plexReport)
+## Description / Background
+NowShowing is the sucessor of Ninthwalker's dockerized version plexReport.
+The original brainchild of bstascavage (https://github.com/bstascavage/plexReport).
+While working on the plexReport docker, a user by the name of GroxyPod made some modifications to the docker and showed them to Ninthwalker.
+From there, they decided to create a sucessor to plexReport: NowShowing.
+This new docker aims to take the great work already done by bstascavage and Ninthwalker and improve upon it.

 ## Introduction
-This docker generates an email summary of new additions to Plex to send to your users.
-It also creates a website that can be shared for users to visit.
+The NowShowing docker provides a summary of new media that has recently been added to Plex, giving the server operator the option of delivering the information in two ways:
+1) An email summary sent to all or selected users of the Plex Server
+2) A webpage for use with reverse proxies, such as Nginx

 ## Supported Platforms
-* unRAID, Other Linux w/ Docker support
+* Linux platforms with Docker support
+* unRAID with Docker support

 ## Supported Email Clients
-* Gmail, Zoho, Other SMTP possible
+* Any Email provider with SSL SMTP support
+* Gmail

 ## Supported Plex Agents
-* themoviedb
 * Plex Movie
+* TheMovieDB
-* thetvdb.org
+* TheTVDB

 ## Prerequisites

-The following are needed to run this docker:

-1. Plex.
+1. Plex
-2.  themoviedb set as your Agent for your Movie section on your Plex server.
+2. TheMovieDB set as your Agent for your Movie section on your Plex server
-3.  thetvdb.org set as your Agent for your TV section on your Plex server.
+3. TheTVDB set as your Agent for your TV section on your Plex server
-4. A Gmail/SMTP account to forward the email.
+4. A Email account that supports SSL SMTP

 ## Installation (unRAID)